 a.
 The right to be informed about our collection and use of your personal data.

 b.
 The right to access the personal data we hold about you.

 c.
 The right to have your personal data rectified if any of your personal data held by us is inaccurate or incomplete.

 d.
-The right to be forgotten, i.e. the right to ask us to delete or otherwise dispose of any of your personal data that we have.
+The right to be forgotten, i.e. the right to request to ask us to delete or otherwise dispose of any of your personal data that we have.

 e.
 The right to restrict (i.e. prevent) the processing of your personal data.